deepdeepdot/nano-deep-learning/README.md

 ### Overview

 It requires proficiency in a programming language, say Ruby or Javascript.
+Also, it assumes knowledge of basic git commands and github.
 We'll cover some computer science topics like trees, functional programming using Python, uses of classes.